-The City Attorney's Office has formed a very successful and important partnership with the National Center for Missing and Exploited Children that has led to community outreach training and a successful PSA poster campaign.
-Deputy City Attorneys have distributed several thousand of the compelling posters throughout the city and county of Los Angeles since the program began in December, 2009.
+The City Attorney's Office has formed a successful and important partnership with the National Center for Missing and Exploited Children that has resulted in community outreach training and a successful PSA poster campaign.
+Deputy city attorneys have distributed several thousand compelling posters throughout the city and county of Los Angeles since the program began in December, 2009.